 Tutoring and conversation practice will begin on August 22, 2022 and end December 5, 2022.

 The Language Resource Center (located in A&S 273) is open Monday-Friday from 8:00a.m.-5:00p.m.
 All services are available by appointment, please visit our Bookings Site to schedule a time.
 For more information email email@example.com.

-The Department of World Languages and Cultures offers free French, German, Italian, and Spanish language tutoring to Georgia College students.
+The Department of World Languages and Cultures offers free French, German, Italian, and Spanish language tutoring and conversation practice to Georgia College students.
 Dedicated student tutors volunteer their time and share their passion for languages by providing assistance to students needing help with grammar, pronunciation, speaking and writing.

 Language Resource Collection

 The Language Resource Center is proud to offer hundreds of language resources to the GC community.
 GC students, Faculty and Staff may place holds and pick items up in the Language Resource Center (A&S 273).
 Once a hold has been placed on an item our staff will contact you to arrange a pickup time.
 All checked out items should be returned to the drop box outside of A&S 273.

 First time catalog user?
 Click the button below to complete the resource rental contract before placing items on hold.